CircuitVerse/Interactive-Book/README.md

 There would be two types of Interactions.

 1. **Circuit Interactions-** This includes designing optimal circuits which would help to clearly understand the logic.
 The student would be able to clearly detect the variation of output with the change in input via these circuits.
 With each Interaction module, there would be a set of instructions that would guide the user to see the desired changes.
-2. **Module Specific Interactions-** This includes interaction that is designed for an individual module like kmap simulator, truth table generator, etc.
+2. **Module Specific Interactions-** This includes interactions that are designed for an individual module like kmap simulator, truth table generator, etc.

 **However, we do have some rules and general guidelines we would like you to follow:**